kevin-klein/AutArch/README.md

 [PyTorch manual](https://pytorch.org/get-started/locally/).
 The current configuration has been successfully tested on an Nvidia RTX 2060 with 8GB of dedicated GPU memory, AMD Ryzen 9 7900X3D and 64GB of DDR5 RAM.
 AutArch will fallback to use CPU in case it can not detect a supported GPU.

+## Alternate ML Models
+Some of the ML Models can be replaced, please refer to the [AutArch material](https://github.com/kevin-klein/autarch-material) repository for download.
+To replace the models please look at scripts/train_object_detection.py#get_model.

 ## Team

 | Name  | Contribution   | EMail  | Github |